Reptile: Skin and claws

-Reptilian skin is covered in a horny epidermis, making it watertight and enabling reptiles to live on dry land, in contrast to amphibians.
+Reptilian skin is covered in a horny cornified epidermis, making it watertight and enabling reptiles to live on dry land, in contrast to amphibians.
 Compared to mammalian skin, that of reptiles is rather thin and lacks the thick dermal layer that produces leather in mammals.

-Exposed parts of reptiles are protected by scales or scutes, sometimes with a bony base (osteoderms), forming armor.
-In lepidosaurs, such as lizards and snakes, the whole skin is covered in overlapping epidermal scales.
-Such scales were once thought to be typical of the class Reptilia as a whole, but are now known to occur only in lepidosaurs.
-The scales found in turtles and crocodiles are of dermal, rather than epidermal, origin and are properly termed scutes.
-In turtles, the body is hidden inside a hard shell composed of fused scutes.

-Lacking a thick dermis, reptilian leather is not as strong as mammalian leather.
-It is used in leather-wares for decorative purposes for shoes, belts and handbags, particularly crocodile skin.
+The scaly skin typical of reptiles was likely inherited from the mutual common ancestor of amniotes, as early synapsids (as well as close relatives of amniotes like diadectomorphs) also had scaly reptile-like skin.
+This epidermis has differentiated alpha- and beta-keratin layers.
+Reptile skin varies from being highly pliable (snakes, geckoes) to inflexible (crocodilians, many turtles, many lepidosaurs) and the scales from highly overlapping (skinks and snakes) to having very little overlap (crocodilians, geckoes and agamids).
+Some areas of the body may not covered in scales (such as large areas of the body in turtles), but still generally have a rough appearance.
+Large plate-like scales, such as those covering the shells of turtles and the bodies of crocodilians, are referred to as scutes.
+The tips of reptile digits are generally capped with hard, curved cornified claws.

 Shedding

-Reptiles shed their skin through a process called ecdysis which occurs continuously throughout their lifetime.
-In particular, younger reptiles tend to shed once every five to six weeks while adults shed three to four times a year.
+Reptiles shed their skin continuously throughout their lifetime.
+Lepidosaurians (lizards, snakes and the tuatara) tend to shed large pieces or the entire body covering of the skin all at once (or alternatively over a longer timespan of a few days to a few weeks), while crocodilians and turtles tend to continuously shed their skin, with small flakes coming off at irregular intervals.
+Shedding frequency can vary due to a number of factors, such as higher temperatures resulting in increased shedding rates.
+Some reptiles will consume their own shed skin.
 Younger reptiles shed more because of their rapid growth rate.
 Once full size, the frequency of shedding drastically decreases.
-The process of ecdysis involves forming a new layer of skin under the old one.
+The process of shedding involves forming a new layer of skin under the old one.
 Proteolytic enzymes and lymphatic fluid is secreted between the old and new layers of skin.
 Consequently, this lifts the old skin from the new one allowing shedding to occur.
 Snakes will shed from the head to the tail while lizards shed in a "patchy pattern".
 Dysecdysis, a common skin disease in snakes and lizards, will occur when ecdysis, or shedding, fails.
 There are numerous reasons why shedding fails and can be related to inadequate humidity and temperature, nutritional deficiencies, dehydration and traumatic injuries.
 Nutritional deficiencies decrease proteolytic enzymes while dehydration reduces lymphatic fluids to separate the skin layers.
 Traumatic injuries on the other hand, form scars that will not allow new scales to form and disrupt the process of ecdysis.